ankschoubey/old-blog/_posts/2022-01-06-inputs-matter.md

 Remove

+Switch between explore and exploit.
+Reduce your inputs during exploit.
+Have truely random inputs during explore.
+But for a short duration only.

 Judge quality of information quickly: Is it a reputed source?
 If it's a book, has it stood test of time?